 Should you have any further questions, please contact +919891615776

-What is a Physiotherapist?
+Q. What is a Physiotherapist?

-At KRSNA PHYSIOPLUS Physiotherapy and Sports Injury Clinic, we use proven treatment techniques and a personalized hands-on approach to alleviate pain, restore function and prevent injury.
+At KRSNA PHYSIO PLUS Physiotherapy and Sports Injury Clinic, we use proven treatment techniques and a personalized hands-on approach to alleviate pain, restore function and prevent injury.
 We use time-bound, goal-oriented programs, giving patients an active role in their own care and recovery.

-Do I need a referral?
+Q. Do I need a referral?

+Ans.
 No. You only need a referral from your doctor if you are being treated following a work injury or following a motor vehicle accident.
-Also if you have undergone a Total Joint Replacement recently or have been operated for major limb fractures or injuries.
+Also if you have undergone a Total Joint Replacement recently or have been operating for major limb fractures or injuries.

-What happens at my first visit?
+Q. What happens on my first visit?

 If you have multiple areas or a complex problem it is best to allow 60 minutes for a comprehensive assessment to be completed (please let our reception staff know this at the time of booking).

-Who will perform my treatments?
+Q. Who will perform my treatments?

+Ans.
 Your treatment will be performed by a University Qualified Physiotherapist.

-How long does each appointment last?
+Q. How long does each appointment last?

+Ans.
 An initial consultation will last 30min to 1 hour.
 A follow-up consultation will last 30 to 50mins.
 Our Physiotherapists Endeavour to keep to their appointment schedules, but occasionally there are unanticipated circumstances, which are unavoidable.

-Is there anything that I can do to assist in my recovery process?
+Q. Is there anything that I can do to assist in my recovery process?

+Ans.
 Your Physiotherapist will establish and plan a suitable program for you to continue with at home.
 If you have any problems or questions between or after visits, you can call or email us at our practice at any time.

-How often will I need to come for treatment?
+Q. How often will I need to come for treatment?

-Depending on the type of injury, its severity and your sporting or work commitments, the number of treatments required and their frequency will vary.
+Ans.
+Depending on the type of injury, its severity, and your sporting or work commitments, the number of treatments required and their frequency will vary.
 Your Physiotherapist will discuss this with you on your initial consultation to give you a guide.
 Your physiotherapist will give you exercises to help manage your condition yourself.
 This will help to reduce the number of treatments you require.

-What is Core Stability?
+Q. What is Core Stability?

-We cater from beginner to advanced levels, where classes are based on individually designed programs and carried out on our clinics.
+We cater from beginner to advanced levels, where classes are based on individually designed programs and carried out in our clinics.
 You will need a one on one screening assessment before you can take part in these small sessions.
 Then your program will be designed specifically to your needs and goals by our physiotherapists.